0xBl4nk/FuzzSwarm/readme.md

 - `--ssl`: Path to the SSL certificate file.
 - `--use-proxy`: Enables proxy configuration, which is loaded from the `.env` file.
 - `-fs`: Filters out HTTP responses of a specific size. (skip responses with this size.)
+- `--threads`: Number of threads to use for fuzzing.

 ## Contributing